nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 In these cases, predictions might be unavailable until a connection is established to the cloud.

 .. note::
-   Each prediction requires 2 KB of flash.
-For prediction periods of 240 minutes (four hours), and with 42 predictions per week, the flash requirement adds up to 84 KB.
+   Each prediction requires 2 kB of flash.
+   For prediction period of 240 minutes (four hours), and with 42 predictions in a week, the flash requirement adds up to 84 kB.

 The P-GPS subsystem's :c:func:`nrf_cloud_pgps_init` function takes a pointer to a :c:struct:`nrf_cloud_pgps_init_param` structure.
 If the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_STORAGE_CUSTOM` option is enabled, the structure must specify the storage base address and the storage size in the flash memory where the P-GPS subsystem stores predictions.